simioyin222/LocalBiz/README.md

-# Coffee Shop Inventory Tracker
+# Local Biz For Coffee Shop Inventory Tracker

 ## Project Overview
 This application is a Coffee Shop Inventory Tracker built using React.
 It helps track the inventory of different types of coffee beans.
 Users can view a list of available coffee beans, add new types to the inventory, and manage the quantities as they are sold or given away.